 Be insured without limit of duration or for a limited period

-You take out expatriate insurance from a set date and there is often no end date because you do not know when your expatriation will end.
-The big advantage is that you stay insured no matter how your situation and health change and as long as you pay the contributions.
-This is maximum security for an expat.
+You take out expatriate insurance from a specific date and there is often no end date.
+You don’t know when your expatriation will end.
+The big advantage is that you remain insured as long as you pay the premiums, no matter how your situation and health change.
+This is maximum security for an expatriate.

-For some insurance, you must indicate a start date and an end date of stay, we speak rather of travel insurance in this case.
-You often have the option to renew but the insurer may refuse renewal if there is an end date.
+For some insurances, you must indicate a start and end date of your stay.
+This is known as travel insurance.
+You often have the possibility to renew but the insurer may refuse to renew if there is an end date.

 Have immediate care insurance or with a waiting period